By Erin Phillips | College Park Church

 Published in June of 2020

-SUMMARY: Using the celebrations and festivals littered throughout the Bible as examples in addition to the wisdom from Psalms 78 and 106 author Erin Phillips encourages Christians to commemorate Juneteenth by the holiday in four ways – celebrating to learn, celebrating to teach the next generation, celebrating to mourn, and celebrating for reconciliation.
+SUMMARY: Using the celebrations and festivals littered throughout the Bible as examples, in addition to the wisdom from Psalms 78 and 106, author Erin Phillips encourages Christians to commemorate Juneteenth in four ways (learning, teaching the next generation, mourning, and reconciling).

 KEY QUOTE: “As sojourners in this country, I believe it would benefit Christians, especially white Christians, to consider the tension in which holidays like Juneteenth were birthed that distinguishes them and dare to observe, solemnly, with their African American brothers and sisters.
 Then, together, like Israel, we can look back and mourn past transgressions, consider our own in the present and celebrate the heritage of God’s faithful love and mercy toward us.”